Echocardiography

-An echocardiogram (also known as a transthoracic echo, or TTE) is an ultrasound scan of the heart and nearby blood vessels to assess their structure and function.
+An echocardiogram (echo) is an ultrasound scan of the heart and nearby blood vessels to assess their structure and function.

 Why might I need an echocardiogram?

-This type of test is painless and usually takes 30-45 minutes.
-You’ll be offered a chaperone, asked to removed clothing covering the upper half and given a gown open at the front.
+For an echocardiogram, you’ll be offered a chaperone, asked to removed clothing covering the upper half and given a gown open at the front.
 You’ll be asked to lie on the couch.
 Three small stickers will be attached to your chest to monitor your heart rate and rhythm during the test.
 You usually will be asked to lie on the left side.
 This is to improve the image quality of the echocardiogram.
 Images will be taken by placing the ultrasound gel and probe on your chest.
-Your physiologist will move the probe around your chest to give different views of your heart.
-You may hear sounds as Doppler signals are used to assess the flow of blood.

 What are the benefits of having an echocardiogram?